IdrisKulubi/portfolio/README.md

 # Modern Portfolio Website & Admin Dashboard

 This is a modern portfolio website built with the latest web technologies, featuring a dynamic frontend to showcase projects and skills, and a secure admin dashboard for easy content management.
+All custom not hardcoded data

 ## ✨ Features